 Right Size of an Air Purifier

-The Size of an Air Purifier also affects its functionality so you should look out for it as well when buying one.
-Air Purifiers are of different sizes and the size tells a lot about how it will perform in a particular room.
+The Size of an Air Purifier also affects its functionality, so you should look out for it as well when buying one.
+Air Purifiers are of different sizes, and the size tells a lot about how it will perform in a particular room.
 The Room Square footage is what you should really be interested in.
-You know the size of your room so you should get an Air Purifier with room square footage that is equal to or greater than the size of your room.
-Getting one with a lesser room square footage will definitely turn out to be a waste of money as it won’t serve you well.
+You know the size of your room, so you should get an Air Purifier with room square footage equal to or greater than the size of your room.
+Getting one with a lesser room square footage will definitely turn out to be a waste of money, as it won’t serve you well.

-Also, you need to watch where you place your air purifier after purchase because placing it in the wrong position will also affect its performance.
-You should not keep your air purifier at the back of your couch, beneath a table or any other place that will obstruct proper inflow and outflow of air.
-You should place it in a place where there is space, a few feet away from the wall and other furniture so it can function properly.
+It would also help if you watched where you place your air purifier after purchase because placing it in the wrong position will also affect its performance.
+It would help if you did not keep your air purifier at the back of your couch, beneath a table, or any other place that will obstruct proper inflow and outflow of air.
+It would help if you placed it in a place where there is space, a few feet away from the wall and other furniture, to function properly.

 What features should you look out for and expect from an Air Purifying device?
 Well, there are so many of them, and they include;

 - Pre-Filter; You should know what the Prefix stands for.
 An Air purifier that features a pre-filter is usually an advantage.
-It helps in capturing large particles floating in the air so they do not go directly into your air purifier and helps in maintaining the main filter.
-Without a Pre-filter, large particles would go directly into the main filter and it would affect its durability.
+It helps capture large particles floating in the air, not to help maintain the main filter.
+Without a Pre-filter, large particles would go directly into the main filter, affecting their durability.

 - Digital Controls; Yeah, something like buttons, so you control your Air purifier with ease just as you do with your Television and DVD player.
 This feature is common with Air Purifiers; almost all modern Air Purifiers feature digital controls.